 The last time I saw him was shortly after the Baltimore uprising when he gave a concert for peace on Mother’s Day.
 As if I knew it was my last chance, I paid $1000 for my daughter and me to sit in the third row.
 The fog machine started blowing, the purple lights lit and then they poured out one after another, the top ten on my subconscious jukebox.
 The swelling, melancholy chords of Little Red Corvette, the skittering riff that starts When Doves Cry.
 Ten thousand voices singing You, I would die for you, and it felt like something good could happen in this maddened city.
 I was bent over, sobbing.
 Mom, said my daughter.
 Watch the show.

 I was so proud to have been born in the same year as him.
 Prince, Madonna, Keith Haring, Michael Jackson and me, I used to say.
 Now Madonna and I are holding down the fort.
 I could not believe he died of an overdose until the autopsy came out.
 The original straight-edge, taken down by shattered hips and platform shoes.
-More is never enough until it’s too much.
-You know that, I know that, and he knew that as well as any of us.
-Until the day we don’t want to know.
+He saw it coming, had called a doctor who was on the way to take him to rehab.
+For weeks, I couldn’t stop searching for articles about it, as if one might have a different ending.

 The French Horn Player